goutamgmb/NTIRE21_BURSTSR/README.md

 white-balancing, gamma correction etc.

-### Submission
+### Validation

-**Validation set:** The results on the validation set can be uploaded on the [Codalab server](https://competitions.codalab.org/competitions/28078#participate) (live on 2021.02.01) to obtain the performance measures, as well as a live leaderboard ranking.
+The results on the **validation set** can be uploaded on the [Codalab server](https://competitions.codalab.org/competitions/28078#participate) (live on 2021.02.01) to obtain the performance measures, as well as a live leaderboard ranking.
 The results should be uploaded as a ZIP file containing the network predictions for each burst.
 The predictions must be normalized to the range [0, 2^14] and saved as 16 bit (uint16) png files.
 Please refer to [save_results_synburst_val.py](scripts/save_results_synburst_val.py) for an example on how to save the results.
 An example submission file is available [here](https://data.vision.ee.ethz.ch/bhatg/syn_burst_example_submission.zip).

-**Test set:** The details for the submission on the test set will be provided once the test data is released.
+### Final Submission

+Final submission to the challenge we be done using the **test set**, which will be released at the start of the test phase.
+Participants will be asked to submit:

+* Predictions on the test set.
+* Code.
+* A fact sheet describing their method.

+Details will follow when the test phase starts ...

 ## Track 2 - Real-world
 This track deals with the problem of real-world burst super-resolution.
 For this purpose,